surajkr1/CSCT/docs/secretariat/SCF.md

 ## Incumbent

 ### Aditya Sharma
-* Aditya is a highly talented person who has played a vital role in CSCT
+* Aditya is a highly talented member, who has played a vital role in advancment of CSCT.
 * Under his tenure:
   * He helped in the establishment of several committess
   * Drafted the rules for creation of committees